edasaki/ZentrelaRPG/README.md

 No support provided for any code - the plugin is being released because I have no plans to work on any other Minecraft related things.

+Note: Votifier does not have a maven repo - you will have to add it to a local repo to get it to work with maven.
+See pom.xml for an example of how I did it.

 Completed features include:
 - NPC Shops
 - Configuration-based quest system